51Degrees/documentation/src/info/wordpress.md

 *Conditional blocks*

 This feature allows you to show/hide content based on the property values supplied by the Pipeline API.
-To start, click add a new block and select the `51Degrees conditional group block`.
+To start, click 'add a new block' and select the `51Degrees conditional group block`.
 Select the block to display the configuration UI on the right-hand side.
 For example, you can configure the block to only appear if the hardware vendor property is 'Apple'.

 ## Accessing properties in PHP code